 Your step-by-step guide on solar panel maintenance

 Step # 1: Keep your panels in full sun

 Sounds obvious, no?
 Technically, this is not related to the maintenance of the panels themselves, but it should come as no surprise that ensuring your panels receive as much sunlight as possible is very important for maximum energy generation.

 For this one, keep an eye out on trees and other structures that may partially block your PV system.
 Remember: if you don’t have microinverters (and most systems don’t), the efficiency of the whole array will be reduced to the weakest performing panel!

-Step # 2: Clean up your panels at least yearly
+Step # 2: Your panels should be cleaned at least once a year

 Your panels are exposed to the elements day and night; as you can imagine then, dust, bird droppings, leaves and all kinds of debris can build up quickly and obstruct the surface of the panels – blocking sunlight which will impact your system’s performance.

 A golden rule is that once a year, you need to get on your roof or pay for your panels to be cleaned.
 This will vary depending on the climate, the tilt of your panels, etc. For example, if the solar panels are completely horizontal, they’ll need cleaning more often than when they’re angled.